4. Logging in

 Attention

-We do not allow running VSCode on login nodes because vscode usage can result in login nodes becoming unusable by all.
+We do not allow running VSCode on login nodes because VSCode usage can result in login nodes becoming unusable by all.
+Any VSCode server instances will be removed from login nodes without a notice.

-However, many users desire to use VSCode, so RCIC supports the following method so that you can run the VSCode server on compute nodes as a Slurm job and connect to it from your laptop.
+For users who desire to use VSCode RCIC supports the following method to run the VSCode server on compute nodes as a Slurm job and connect to it from their laptops.
+This is the only accepted method to run VSCode on HPC3.

 There are two major parts to running the VSCode server on a compute node and connecting to it from your laptop: